After graduating from Iowa State University in 2007 with a Bachelor's degree in Genetics, Rachel worked as

 Brownson R, Wegner MV: Chronic disease epidemiology and control.
 4th Edition.
 Chapter 8.
 2016.

-Please donate to my ongoing epidemiological research.
+Please consider donating to my ongoing epidemiological research.
 All monies donated will go directly towards my research projects, which may include things like supplies, hiring local workers, fees, or lab equipment.
 If you would like to specify your donation for any particular aspect of my research, please note that in the donation form.
 THANK YOU!